 A tooth extraction is a general dentistry treatment that we offer.
 It is something that dentists try to only use when absolutely use when necessary.
 Patients may need a tooth pulled if it damaged beyond repair.
 This can be from severe tooth decay or trauma to the tooth.
 Extractions are also necessary to remove wisdom teeth.
 Dr. Amy Marckese At DentalSpa offers tooth extractions in Indianapolis, IN for patients who require one.

 There are times when a tooth extraction is the best option for the overall health and function of the smile.
-Your dentist in Indianapolis, IN performs most tooth extractions in the convenience of her Indianapolis dental office.
-When necessary, we refer patients to an oral surgeon or periodontist for tooth extractions.
+Your dentist in Indianapolis, IN, performs most tooth extractions in the convenience of her dental office.
+However, sometimes it may be necessary to refer patients to an oral surgeon or periodontist for the procedure.

 Tooth Extraction: What to Expect

 A tooth extraction is a fairly simple procedure.
 Dr. Marckese will numb the area to minimize discomfort and extract the tooth.
 After the tooth is extracted, it is important for a blood clot to form to stop the bleeding and begin the healing process.
 The socket will be packed with gauze; in most cases a small amount of bleeding is normal.

 We ask you to bite on a gauze pad for 30 to 45 minutes after the appointment.
 You may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.

 One of the most common tooth extractions we perform is wisdom teeth removal.
 It is a common procedure for young adults in their late teens to early 20’s as this is when the wisdom teeth typically begin to emerge.
 Wisdom tooth extraction is usually recommended to alleviate pain and to maintain the proper position of the other teeth.